hamdihacihaliloglu/image-downloader-extension/README.md

 ## Contribution

 Feel free to fork the repository and create pull requests for new features or improvements.
 Feedback is always welcome!

+## Disclaimer

+This Chrome extension is provided for educational and personal use only.
+It is designed to help users detect, preview, and download publicly available images on websites.
+The developer of this extension does not endorse or encourage unauthorized use of copyrighted materials or images that violate any applicable laws or terms of service.

+By using this extension, you agree to comply with all relevant copyright laws and website policies.
+The developer is not responsible for any misuse of this tool or any legal issues arising from its use.

+If you are unsure about the legality of downloading images from a specific website, consult the website's terms of service or seek legal advice before proceeding.